 In the second part of the experiment, we elicit information about various characteristics of the participants.
-First, participants complete a risk aversion game.
-Players receive 30 points and must decide how many to invest in a profitable but risky project.
-We measure risk tolerance with the amount invested by each player.
+First, participants receive 30 points and must decide how many to invest in a profitable but risky project.
+We measure risk tolerance with the amount invested.
 Then, we measure cognitive abilities of participants using 12 questions out of the Set 2 of the Raven Advanced Progressive Matrices.
 The number of questions a participants answers correctly gives her/his Raven score.
 Participants then take a personality test that consists of 24 items from the International Personality Item Pool, based on Maples-Keller et al. (2019).
 We measure two aspects of participants' personality: agreeableness and conscientiousness.
 Agreeableness measures a person's altruism, trust in others, cooperation and morality.
 Conscientiousness measures self-discipline, efficiency, achievement-striving and dutifulness.
-We then use the New Ecological Paradigm (NEP) of Dunlap et al. (2000) to assess pro-environmental orientation of participants.10 After that, participants are asked to complete a short CO2 footprint questionnaire that consists of six questions from the WWF Swiss footprint calculator, following Berger and Wyss (2021).
+We then use the New Ecological Paradigm (NEP) of Dunlap et al. (2000) to assess pro-environmental orientation of participants.
+After that, participants are asked to complete a short CO2 footprint questionnaire that consists of six questions from the WWF Swiss footprint calculator, following Berger and Wyss (2021).
 Our study finishes with a standard short demographic questionnaire.